Introduction

 • Disposal of the Debris, etc… prior to demolition

-4. Disconnect Existing Services
+4. Disconnect Existing Utilities

 Before starting your demolition you need to make sure all your existing services are disconnected.
-These might include- water, gas, electricity, sewage, phone, etc. Disconnecting these services can ensure your safety and your neighbors.
+These might include- water, gas, electricity, sewage, phone, etc.

-5. Secure the Area
+5. Secure the Demolition Site

 Adding to the disconnected services, you must make sure the adjacent buildings and walkways are protected by putting up temporary fences while you are to demolish a house.